 The Apatani are a tribal group of Tibetan-Burmese origin of about 60 000 members living in the Ziro valley in the Arunachal Pradesh state in northeastern India.

-There are no written sources concerning the history of this ethnic group as they use only oral tradition as the mean of history transmition.
+There are no written sources concerning the history of this ethnic group as they use only oral tradition as mean of history transmition.

-One of the tribe’s traditions that is quickly fading into the mist of time is Apatani’s women nose plugs and facial tattoo.
+One of the famous tribe’s traditions that is quickly fading into the mist of time is Apatani’s women nose plugs and facial tattoo.
 Nowadays worn only by the elder women, there was once a time when every woman had to wear these nose plugs and tattoo, but since the middle of the 20th century, the custom began to die.

 The absence of any written record makes it difficult to give the actual reason for the practice of tattooing and nose-plugs.
 The exact reason is unknown for the Apatani people themselves.
 There are many myths related to this practice.

 The 1st myth narrated by the elders of the community offer following explanation.
 During the villages’ wars when many people were killed, it was believed that the « ghosts » of those who were killed hunted and disturbed the villagers, particularly girls and women.
 The community’s « priest » encouraged members of the community to mark women’s faces with tattoos and nose plugs to create confusion within the « ghosts ».

 The 2nd myth explains that the nose plugs were a way of protecting women against the surrounding tribes.
 Apparently, Apatani women were considered the most beautiful ones among the Arunachal tribes.
 Their villages were constantly raided by neighboring tribes and women were kidnapped.
 To make themselves unattractive to the invaders and avoid kidnapping, Apatani women started to wear nose plugs and tattoo their faces.